 Upon arrival at Entebbe airport, you will be met and transferred to the group hotel in Kampala (approx 40 mins) for overnight accommodation.
 There will be a briefing with our guide before dinner at the hotel.
-(Please note: there will be one guide for Kampala and Kasese, who ds not trek with us.
+(Please note: there will be one guide for Kampala and Fort Portal, who ds not trek with us.
 We will meet our mountain guide on Day 3 at the trek start point).
-Overnight Humura Resort (or similar)
+Overnight: Humura Resort (or similar)

-This morning we will meet our local guide at the hotel for the transfer to Kasese (about 4 hrs, depending on road conditions).
+This morning we will meet our local guide at the hotel for the transfer to Fort Portal (about 2-3 hrs, depending on road conditions).
 The remainder of today is for relaxing and making final preparations.
-Overnight Margherita Hotel (or similar)
+Overnight: Fort Motel (or similar)

-There is an early departure this morning for our transfer to the trek start point at Kyanjuki (1620m), about 12 km from Kasese near the town of Kilembe.
-Here we will meet our mountain guide and have a fulll trek briefing.
+This morning at approx 7.00am, we will transfer (approx 2 hrs drive) from Fort Portal to the trek start point at Kyanjuki (1620m), near the town of Kilembe.
+Here we will meet our mountain guide and have a full trek briefing.
 After a short walk of 2.2km (about 1 hr) we will reach the Uganda Wildlife Authority (UWA) ranger post (1727m).
 There are some more formalities here before we really commence our trek.
 It is mandatory to be accompanied by a park ranger as well as a mountain guide for the duration of the trek.
 As we leave the ranger post the path winds through tall grassland and ferns, giving way to magnificent pristine forests.
 The forests are pristine and harbour a wide variety of trees and plants.
 Many species of birds can be heard and seen in this rich environment.
 The first few kilometres climb steadily, crossing several small streams and rivers.
 There are then a couple of trail options to reach tonight's camp and our trek guide will advise which is best, depending on local conditions on the day.
 One option is to start climbing and go up along a ridge.
 The trees here become taller and straighter and are home to many types of primates.
 It may be possible to see chimpanzee, troupes of black and white Colobus Monkeys and Blue Monkeys as they dash through the trees.
 The other option stays a bit lower, also through the same pristine forest with lichen-covered vines, and skirts the contours before a final steep pinch to the camp.
 For either option we will stop for lunch along the way.
 Sine Camp is our overnight stop (2580m) and the wooden hut here is set between tall forest trees on a narrow ridge.
 It has a large verandah where we can sit and enjoy the beauty of the Afro Montane forest while overlooking the fantastic Enock's Falls just 200m from the hut.
 Sine is just below the Bamboo zone and the area around has many different bird species.

 (NOTE: trek times throughout this document are approximate only; actual times will vary according to trail and weather conditions and group fitness)